^

 • Hemophagocytic lymphohistiocytosis.

-• Diseases of accumulation (Gaucher disease).
+• Storage diseases (Gaucher disease).

 • Sarcoidosis.

-• Lymphadenopathy with systemic conquest of connective tissue.
+• Lymphadenopathy in systemic connective tissue invasions.

-Treatment of the autoimmune lymphoproliferative syndrome
+Treatment autoimmune lymphoproliferative syndrome.

 Forecast